ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

     dotnet run --project GraphQL
     ```

-1. Explore the changes to the schema with Banana Cake Pop.
+1. Explore the changes to the schema with Nitro.
 There should now be a mutation type and the `addSpeaker` mutation.

     ![GraphQL type explorer](images/4-bcp-browse-schema-mutation.webp)